 - Copies of educational certificates and transcripts;

-- A written proposal detailing the degree to be sought and the route by which this may be achieved.
+- (Taught and research programmes only) A written proposal detailing the degree to be sought and the route by which this may be achieved.

-When these components are in place, the candidate will receive the course place acceptance form.
+When the process is complete and the University has both received all documents required and confirmed with the candidate that their programme is viable, the candidate will receive the course place acceptance form.
 This formalizes the details of their application and states the terms and conditions applicable to the candidate’s studies.
 The candidate will need to sign the form to indicate their acceptance of the offer and associated terms.
 At the same time, the candidate will submit the first payment of fees.
 Following receipt of these items, the candidate will be formally matriculated onto their programme of study.